Koncsi/BlackHole/README.md

 # BlackHole
-Computer Graphics Homework (2015) - Raytracing
+Computer Graphics Homework (2015), Budapest Institute of Technology and Economics